 The CISO is often expected to be the expert on all things security, with a wide range of domain knowledge, and the ability to quickly assess security risks on complex systems with little or no preparation.
 They need to have a deep understanding of a wide variety of security disciplines, be able to propose solutions to address the security challenges presented by new business ideas, and understand the feasibility of implementing those solutions within the current organization.
+They need to stay current on the latest technology trends, understanding their security implications to the business.
 The CISO also needs to understand where the limits of their expertise ends, and incorporate the expertise of others into their decision-making.